-Oh, and hidden deep within the batter, virtually undetectable by human taste buds, is a secret ingredient – beets!
+Oh, and hidden deep within the batter, virtually undetectable by human taste buds, is my secret ingredient – beets!
+Beets act as a sweetener and add moisture to baked goods.
 I’m telling you, no one that tested these knew they contained beets until I told them.
-The beets contain additional benefits like ridding excess estrogens from our body that we may have ingested through animal foods with added hormones, or the environment, or because we are naturally prone to estrogen dominance.

-So it’s just crazy that a delicious chocolate cupcake can do all this good.
+So it’s just crazy that these delicious gluten free chocolate cupcakes can do all this good.
 Test them out and let me know how you liked them…

 - 1 ½ cups almond flour